sanket363/Portfolio-website-FirebaseGithubActions/README.md

-# 🚀 Deploying a Simple HTML Application to Firebase Hosting with GitHub Actions
+# 🚀 Deploying Portfolio website to Firebase Hosting with GitHub Actions

-This guide will walk you through deploying a simple HTML application to Firebase Hosting using GitHub Actions.
+This guide will walk you through deploying a Portfolio website to Firebase Hosting using GitHub Actions.
 Firebase Hosting is a fast, secure, and reliable hosting service for web apps, and GitHub Actions allows for automated deployment whenever changes are pushed to your repository.

 ## 📝 Prerequisites

 Before you begin, make sure you have the following:

 - 📧 A Google account
-- 🖥️ Node.js and npm installed on your computer
 - 🔧 Firebase CLI installed (`npm install -g firebase-tools`)
 - 🔥 A Firebase project (you can create one at the [Firebase Console](https://console.firebase.google.com/))
 - 🖥️ A GitHub account and repository for your project